meeroslav/missing.manual/src/blog/duration-parser/index.md

     * The group is optional (due to `?` at the end)
     * Group consist on sub-groups `(?:(\d+)H)?`, `(?:(\d+)M)?` and `(?:(\d+)S)?` to which the above mentioned logic applies

-If we run this regex on arbitrary string it will try to match `P` at the beginning and then extract numbers for years, months, weeks, days, hours, minutes and seconds.
+If we run this regex on an arbitrary string it will try to match `P` at the beginning and then extract numbers for years, months, weeks, days, hours, minutes, and seconds.
 For those that are not available, it will return undefined.
 We can use array destructuring in ES6 to extract those values:

 ```typescript